fluent/fluentd-docs-gitbook/overview/life-of-a-fluentd-event.md

 ```

 The definition specifies that a HTTP server will be listening on TCP
-port 8888.
-Now lets define a *Matching* rule and a desired output that
+port `8888`.

-will just print to the standard output the data that arrived on each
+Now, let's define a **Matching** rule to print the incoming requests to the
-incoming request:
+standard output:

 ```
 <match test.cycle>